scikit-garden/scikit-garden/docs/examples/MondrianTreeRegressor.md

 ##  Extremely Randomized Tree - Recap

-In every tree-based algorithm, the decision rule at every node is constructed by considering a set of candidate split points and that candidate split point that minimizes a certain impurity (generally the mse in case of continuous values) is chosen.
+In a tree-based algorithm, the decision rule at every node is constructed by considering a set of candidate split points and that candidate split point that minimizes a certain impurity (generally the mse in case of continuous values) is chosen.
 In an extremely randomized tree, the number of candidate splits `S` are limited to `n_features` and each candidate split `S[i]` is drawn unifomly from the bounds `(l_f[i], u_f[i])`.

 In a single extremely randomized tree, this construction might seem suboptimal but while constructing an ensemble of trees, it makes sure that each tree constructed in an independent fashion.
-And also limiting the number of candidate split points makes the tree construction very fast.
+In addition, limiting the number of candidate split points makes the tree construction very fast.
 Let us now generate some toy data.

 ```python